Things to do in Little India Singapore

-Step out of Little India MRT station and you’ll wonder if you’ve been transported to a city in India.
-In every sense of the word, the neighbourhood is a true representation of the Indian community in Singapore.
-You’ll find beautiful temples, restaurants serving authentic Indian food, and shops selling colourful Indian garb as well as jewellery.
-Here are some things to do in Little India.
+In every sense of its name, Little India is a true representation of the early Indian settlers and the existing Indian community in Singapore.
+You’ll find beautiful temples, restaurants serving authentic Indian food, and shops selling colourful Indian garb and jewellery.
+Here are some things to do in Singapore’s Little India.

 Table of Contents